Upgrade or Uninstall a Linux Private Agent¶

 /opt/jitterbit/apache/conf/ssl.key/

-command to uninstall the Jitterbit Harmony Private Agent:
+Use this command to uninstall the Jitterbit private agent:

 $ sudo apt-get remove jitterbit-agent

-command to uninstall the Jitterbit Harmony Private Agent:
+Use this command to uninstall the Jitterbit private agent:

 $ yum remove jitterbit-agent